 Historic Seattle has successfully worked to preserve a wide range of architectural resources—from the high style to the vernacular.
 Whether formally designated/listed in a historic register or not, we value places that are significant in their communities.
 Historic Seattle offers technical assistance to individuals and neighborhood groups seeking to learn more about nominating properties.
-Following are brief descriptions of landmark and historic register programs:
+The following are brief descriptions of landmark and historic register programs:

 Seattle Landmarks and Historic Districts

-The City of Seattle Department of Neighborhoods Historic Preservation Program administers over 450 designated Landmarks and eight historic districts (Ballard Avenue, Columbia City, Fort Lawton, Harvard-Belmont, International District, Pike Place Market, Pioneer Square and Sand Point Naval Air Station.
+The City of Seattle Department of Neighborhoods Historic Preservation Program administers over 450 designated landmarks and eight historic districts (Ballard Avenue, Columbia City, Fort Lawton, Harvard-Belmont, International District, Pike Place Market, Pioneer Square and Sand Point Naval Air Station).

 A complete list of Landmarks, database of historic properties, explanation of the designation process, and upcoming Landmarks Preservation Board agendas can be found on the Historic Preservation Program website.